Tyrn/wei/the-insider-en.typ

      "Oh, are you going to send me more troops?
 Thank you, it's very kind of Earthmen."

      "Cretin!
-How many of you,  Aloms,  are in the army -  twenty  or thirty thousand?
-Do  you  think  that  ten  thousand -  even if they are very  well trained cutthroats - can  win a fight with the Federation of twenty billion?
+How many of you,  Aloms,  are in the army---twenty  or thirty thousand?
+Do  you  think  that  ten  thousand---even if they are very  well trained cutthroats---can  win a fight with the Federation of twenty billion?
 With all our equipment?
 They will just press a button and eliminate you."

      "How?"
 Kissur asked him, "Are you  going to drop a nuclear bomb on us?
 Or is it going to be a meson one?"

      Bemish  bit his lip.
 It was true.
-To use standard shock troops against Kissur would be either dangerous - if there were Aloms among them- or simply useless.
+To use standard shock troops against Kissur would be either dangerous---if there were Aloms among them- or simply useless.
 The  troops would  meet  with  at least equally  trained Federation paratroopers.
 To use nuclear weapons  against a  tiny bit of barbarians on a backwards  planet  would   demonstrate   Federation's  incredible   military